ClintasaurusRex/tldr/README.md

 ## Overview

 The TLDR Chrome Extension is a powerful tool designed to help users quickly understand and manage web content.
 With this extension, users can easily summarize selected text, store and manage their summaries, and access a variety of additional features to enhance their browsing experience.
+You can download it, to your Chrome Browswer here: https://chromewebstore.google.com/detail/tldr/fdoabojpkjopijhpfhapkddbafljjfff

 ## Features